mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 A later discussion section in this chapter illustrates a more complex interaction with design stages.

+#### GDPs scaffolding the product revision process and debugging

+- Participants spend much time in the stages of Improve and Test often as a solo effort.
+- This process showed a personal appropriation of concepts like game feel / challenge
+- When done as a pair GDPs aided communication during the process.

+**Example Debugging**
+Find examples

+**Example Sh and Th improving their game**

+- Parent navigates to a particular part of the code for child to alter design
+- Child takes on challenge of making smaller changes once the core game mechanic code has been added.

-### Interaction of GDPs and designing for others as a method
+#### Interaction of GDPs and designing for others as a method

 As discussed, one interpretation - the one used here - of GDP focus on recognisable behaviour rather than hidden constructs or code patterns.